zhen-ke/qi-support/index.md

 ### 6. Contact Us

-If you have any questions or suggestions regarding this Privacy Policy, please feel free to contact us:
+If you have any questions, suggestions, or feedback regarding this Privacy Policy or the App, please contact us at:

 * **Email:** xmit0806@outlook.com